 How to choose the best roofing material for your home?

-Nowadays there are so many types and styles of roofing materials that trying to choose the proper one can be a really tough work.
+Nowadays there are so many types and styles of roofing materials that trying to choose the proper one for your roof can be a really tough work.

 Before taking any decision, you have to take into consideration how long you want that roof to last, if you want it to complement the design of the house, the price or if you prefer eco-friendly and natural products.